alexmomeni/Easy-Cost-Homework/README.md

 Before builing a model, it is important to explore the data which is the aim of this case study.

-This study was commissioned by a cosmetics company that wants to estimate the price of Screw Caps for shampoo bottles/
+This study was commissioned by a cosmetics company that wants to estimate the price of Screw Caps for shampoo bottles.